By J. L. Starkey

 Though the actual “how they met” story will never be known, I assume that William met Melcena when she stayed with her Uncle George at Everett Baugh’s home.
 The couple must have had a whirlwind courtship; on July 4, 1887, they married in Washington, D.C.
-The newlyweds then moved to Fredericksburg, where William and George opened O’Neill & Baugh, a cabinet and upholstery shop .
+They then moved to Fredericksburg, where William and George opened O’Neill & Baugh, a cabinet and upholstery shop .
 The men would run the business together – first in Fredericksburg and then in Chicago – until George O’Neill’s death in 1914.

 About those awkward family dinners…

 There seem to be two camps of family history researchers: those who do research collateral lines, and those who do not.
 I am in the first camp and make no apologies for my journeys down ancestral rabbit holes.
 Yes, it is time consuming, and sometimes that extra research does nothing to break down a brick wall.

 I am so happy that I got to take a peek into the life of George Payne O’Neill.
 Bachelor uncle, businessman, would-be matchmaker?
 Uncle George was all three of those things.
-Were it not for him and his accidental matchmaking, the chances are good that I would not be here today.
+Were it not for him and his accidental matchmaking, there’s a pretty good chance that I wouldn’t be here today!

 And it’s just a hunch, but I would bet that he was darn proud of his Irish heritage at all of those awkward family dinners.

 - Rhys H. Williams, PhD, is now Director of the McNamara Center for the Social Study of Religion, Loyola University Chicago.
 You can learn more about him at https://www.luc.edu/sociology/faculty/rhyshwilliamsphd.shtml.

 - For a brief overview of Ireland’s turbulent history, see: http://www.bbc.co.uk/newsbeat/article/20930976/northern-irelands-violent-history-explained.